iclighthouse/ICDex/docs/ICDexRouter.md

 func NFTBindingMakers(_nftId : Text) : async [(pair : Principal, account : AccountId)]
 ```

 Returns vip-makers to which an NFT has been bound.
+If nftId is the empty string "", all records are returned.

 ## Function `NFTBindMaker`
 ``` motoko no-repl